How to Quit Your Job and Become a Professional Fisherman | Tom Rowland Podcast Ep. 48

 Final Thoughts From Me

 In my opinion, being happy, hungry, and doing what you want is better than being safe, fat, and unhappy.
-That is my advice.
-Take it or leave it.
+That is my advice, and you can take it or leave it.
+It comes straight from my own experience and from watching many others make it happen in fishing and in other industries where the path is not clear and nothing is guaranteed.

 Star brite